snagshout/snagshout-wordpress/README.md

 - A Snagshout partner account.

+- The date/time of the server hosting the blog should be correctly setup.

 ## Installation

 To use the install the plugin, you can either use the WordPress plugin